daba-backup/JOGLFramework/README.md

 # JOGLFramework

 JOGLFramework (abbr.
-JOGLF) aims to simplify OpenGL-relating processing by wrapping raw functions provided by Java OpenGL (JOGL).
+JOGLF) aims to simplify OpenGL-relating code by wrapping functions provided by Java OpenGL (JOGL).

 It also provides several wrapper functions for Java OpenAL (JOAL).